chihkang/markdown-navigator/README.md

 - `Cmd+←` - Previous page (when pagination is active)
 - `Cmd+→` - Next page (when pagination is active)

-### Create Markdown File Command
-- `Enter` - Create file with the entered title

 ## How It Works

 - **Browse Project**: Lists Markdown files from your configured directory using Node.js file system operations
 - **Search System**: Uses macOS `mdfind` command to search for Markdown files across your system, with a fallback to the `find` command
-- **Create Markdown File**: Creates a new file in your configured directory and opens it in Typora

 ## Troubleshooting